Xytam/CobraSuite/README.md

 python3 -m venv env
 source env/bin/activate
-pip install -r requirements.txt (I believe I had to make some edits to this but it may not work on all machines/builds) invoke build invoke serve open http://localhost:8080
+pip install -r requirements.txt (I believe I had to make some edits to this but it may not work on all machines/builds)

+To play with sizing stuff:
+invoke mathTime

+To rebuild and serve webpage:
+invoke build
+invoke serve
+open http://localhost:8080